audio-communication-group/real-time-audio-programming-in-C_SoSe2021/Session07_210609/git/git_commands.md

 `$ git branch -a -v`

-Then make a branch from master to work with.
+Then make a branch from main to work with.
-`$ git checkout -b FEATUREBRANCH master`
+`$ git checkout -b FEATUREBRANCH MAIN`
 FEATUREBRANCH is typically named "feature/my-feature"
-`$ git checkout -b feature/my-feature master`
+`$ git checkout -b feature/my-feature main`

 Double check where you are.